joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 hundreds of articles explaining how easy they are.

-Elixir macros are really easy - quote is just quasiquote in lisp and unqote is the list comma operator - so that was easy :-)
+Elixir macros are really easy - quote is just quasiquote in lisp and unquote is the list comma operator - so that was easy :-)

 Extra punctuation
 =================